-This is a product-specific standard that applies to whole, fresh chicken eggs sold and used in PCC-produced products and the animals which produce those products.
+This is a product-specific standard that applies to whole, fresh chicken eggs sold at PCC and used in PCC-produced products in the deli and bakery.
+This standard also applies to the laying hens that the eggs come from.